Syncing 10,000 leads/mo? GET A DEMO

 Keep in mind that there’s no universal ROAS standard; each business has distinct models and costs.
 That’s why you need to evaluate ROAS with an eye on profitability and customer retention.

 Before getting started, make sure your target ROAS is aligned with business objectives.
 This goes beyond just your business.
-It implies analyzing your niche market, what works best in terms of advertising, and how to adjust your strategies accordingly.
+To create a balanced approach, you need to analyze your niche market, what works best in terms of advertising, and how to adjust your strategies accordingly.

 1. Industry